-Highland Village, which many still consider being a part of Flower Mound, has a whopping population of 17 thousand people, many of which are above 40.
+Highland Village, which many still consider to be a part of Flower Mound, has a whopping population of 17 thousand people, many of which are above 40.
 In fact, the median age was estimated at 43, with more than half of the population having a Bachelor’s degree at the very least.

-Highland Village is famous for its custom-built homes and a peaceful, quiet life, which is why the suburb is the perfect choice for older elder people.
+Highland Village is famous for its custom-built homes and peaceful, quiet life, which is why the suburb is the perfect choice for older elder people.
 Verf’s and the 20-mile Inland Trail are some of the best attractions of the area.

 If you’ve ever fantasized about trying any of Morris Salerno’s dishes, you’re in for a treat because he has been serving customers at the Bistecca Italian Warehouse for over 20 years.